Venktesh23/Venktesh23/README.md

-# Hi
+# Hi 👋

-## 🚀 About Me
+## About Me

-- I am Venktesh and I am Computer Science student at the University of South Florida.
+- Hi, I'm Venktesh — a Computer Science student at the University of South Florida.

-- Outside the tech world, I enjoy watching football, play fifa and cook food.
+- Beyond coding, I enjoy playing FIFA and experimenting with new recipes in the kitchen.

+- I'm currently diving deep into Large Language Models (LLMs) and AI Agents.

 ---

 ## 🛠️ Skills & Technologies